- 1 Scams in tourism, learn to identify them and avoid problems

 “Harás del ladrón fiel, fiándote de él.”
 This is a popular saying here in Colombia and it means that if we give out trust to a thief they will only steal more from us.

-When money is involved can always be taken advantage of.
-This is how tourism, a fairly strong sector of the economy, is affected by scams and people who want to steal from and harm others.
-Taking advantage of the naivete of tourists and visitors that only want to have a great experience with their dream vacation.
+It's common that when there is money involved people might try to take advantage of the situations and not in the best ways.
+This is how tourism, a fairly strong sector economically speaking, is affected by scams and people who want to harm by stealing from others; taking advantage of the naivete of tourists and visitors that only want to have a great experience while they are on their dream vacation.

 Due to this, we want to show you some common tourism scams to keep in mind so that you can enjoy your vacation and avoid the headache.